meliksahturker/Turkish-NLP-Preprocessing-module/README.md

 # Turkish-NLP-Preprocessing-module
-Preprocessing tool for Turkish NLP that contains tokenizer, normalizer, stop-word eliminator and stemmer
+Preprocessing tool for Turkish NLP that contains tokenizer, normalizer, stop-word eliminator and stemmer.
+Developed by Melikşah Türker and Büşra Oğuzoğlu for CMPE561 class project.

 Sentence Splitter and Tokenizer modules have 2 versions, rule-based and machine learning based.